Is Professional Face Painting Safe for Kids? (Vancouver Parent Guide)

 4. Use gentle makeup remover or coconut oil for darker colours if needed

-If removal is difficult, the product used may not have been cosmetic-grade.
+It should not require harsh chemicals.
+If removal is difficult, the product used may not have been cosmetic-grade or water-based.

 Final Thoughts for Vancouver Parents